A Guide to the 10 Best Themed Afternoon Teas in London

 Good to know: Vegetarian, vegan, and gluten-free menus are available, but they ask that you let them know about dietary requirements 48 hours ahead of time.

-6. Botanical afternoon tea
+6. Wicked afternoon tea

 Lanes of London at London Marriott Hotel Park Lane